alexcojocaru/elasticsearch-maven-plugin/README.md

 ## FAQ

+#### Error: Could not find or load main class (on OSX 10.13.6)
+There seems to be an issue when starting certain versions of Elasticsearch (eg. 5.6.8) on OSX 10.13.6, directly or via the plugin.
+The issue is caused by the incorrect quoting of the *-cp* argument on the Java command built by the `bin/elasticsearch` scrippt inside the Elasticsearch package.
+A workaround is described [here](https://github.com/alexcojocaru/elasticsearch-maven-plugin/issues/69).
+In summary, set the *ES_JVM_OPTIONS* environment variable to `-cp "./target/elasticsearch0/lib/*"` in the IDE's run configuration or in the shell environment where maven/Elasticsearch is executed.

 #### Node is killed when running in TravisCI
 When running your build job in [TravisCI](https://travis-ci.org/), it can happen that your node is being killed without any notice.
 To fix that you may have to modify the `.travis.yml` file as follows: